Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

 We observe that the weighted activation profiles for these three modes are well-converged in $S_a$ but diverge between the flow-field clusters in $S_b$.
 In $S_b$, the better-performing cluster, cluster 1, has larger weighted activations in mode 1 and the weighted activations are shifted earlier in phase for mode 2.
 For mode 3, both clusters have similar mean-weighted activations everywhere except for $\theta\:=\:90^\circ\:-\:120^\circ$.
 This is consistent with low flow-field variability in segment $S_a$ and increased variability in $S_b$ (Figure \ref{perfflowvar}c and Figure \ref{152_252}).
 At $\theta\:=\:119^\circ$, where the difference fields are most distinct, we see that the higher-than-average velocities closer to the blade for cluster 1 are captured by the higher mode 1 weighted activation.
 On the other hand, the lower mode 2 weighted activation for cluster 1 at this position captures the lower-than-average velocities farther from the blade.

 To establish some physical intuition for the differences between the two clusters in segment $S_b$, we explore the chord-wise and chord-normal position of the dynamic stall vortex, ($DSV_C$ and $DSV_{\perp}$ respectively), and the reversed flow fraction, $U^{rev}_{\Phi}$ (Figure \ref{vortrev}a-c).
-The position of the vortex core is defined as the location of the maximum value of the swirling strength in individual flow fields reconstructed with 30 PCA modes.
-The truncation resulted in cleaner swirling strength fields which significantly improved tracking performance.
-There is no statistical correlation between the clusters and chord-wise DSV position.
-For $\theta\:=\:107^\circ-137^\circ$ however, the chord-normal separation distance is statistically higher for cluster 1.
-The larger chord-normal separation distance combined with the earlier change in the $DSV_{\perp}$ slope for cluster 1 is indicative of earlier vortex shedding.
+As we do not have sufficient resolution to resolve the radial extent of the core of a more nuanced vortex model, the position of the vortex core is defined as the location of the maximum value of the swirling strength in individual flow fields reconstructed with 30 PCA modes.
+The mode truncation removed incoherent noise \citep{PODbasics} resulting in cleaner swirling strength fields that significantly improved tracking performance.

+For $\theta\:=\:113^\circ-125^\circ$, the chord-wise and chord-normal vortex positions are statistically higher for cluster 1 and $DSV_{\perp}$ slope changes earlier for cluster 1.
+This is indicative of earlier vortex shedding.
 These results are consistent with \cite{Ramasamy2021} who showed for a pitching foil that clusters based on pressure data were able to reveal earlier shedding of a dynamic stall vortex.

 An increase in reversed flow fraction can indicate more flow separation on the blade and therefore more severe stall.
 We define this quantity as

 where the $[$ $]$ brackets represent Iverson Bracket Notation which, similar to the Kronecker Delta, returns a value of 1 when the statement in the brackets is true and a value of 0 when false.
 Cluster 1 exhibits more reversed flow everywhere in $S_b$ (statistically significant).
 This is consistent with earlier separation and the possibility that cluster 1 cases have stronger dynamic stall vorticies, as evidenced by the higher-than-average velocities near the blade.